lucapalamenti/GeographyApp/README.md

     - sorting & filtering maps selection
 - Other Physical features like rivers & lakes
 - Throttling & Debouncing
+- Make VirginiaFix more scalable.
+Instead make a new region variable called "isEnclave"

 - Unsure if I want to add
     - "mark as correct" option for type (hard) if you mistype